In Califormia state courts, New York state courts, and federal courts, judgeships are sold. A lawyer buys a judgeship.

 Exactly how are the bribe-payors made into judges?
 If a bribe is paid to become a federal judge, the president nominates the bribe-payor and then the senate consents.

-In New York State, most trial court judges are elected by the voters.
-In exchange for a bribe paid to the Democratic or Republican parties, both parties endorse the bribe-payor.
+In New York State courts, most trial court judges are elected by the voters.
+In exchange for a bribe paid to the Democratic or Republican party, both parties endorse the bribe-payor.
 He is both the Democratic and Republican candidate for a judgeship.
 This bipartisan system is called cross-endorsement.
 Cross-endorsement is used when the voters elect the judges.

 In New York State, newspapers often endorse candidates.
 We are unaware of newspapers endorsing a candidate running against a cartel candidate.